topac/codice_fiscale/README.md

 # Codice Fiscale (Italian Tax ID)

-A Ruby gem that calculates the *Codice FIscale* (Italian Tax ID).
+A Ruby gem that calculates the *Codice Fiscale* (Italian Tax ID).

-The *Codice FIscale* is an identifier unique to each person that is used when dealing with Italian government offices or for private concerns and is formulated using a combination of the person’s name, place and date of birth.
+The *Codice Fiscale* is an identifier unique to each person that is used when dealing with Italian government offices or for private concerns and is formulated using a combination of the person’s name, place and date of birth.
 Usually it is attributed by the Office of Income Revenue (*Agenzia delle Entrate*) through local tax offices.

 The code is 16 characters long and includes both letters and numbers, for e.g: `RSSMRA90A01H501W` (taken from [this sample card](https://i.imgur.com/UVXKDX8.png)).
 Read more on [wikipedia](http://en.wikipedia.org/wiki/Italian_fiscal_code_card) or [here](https://itamcap.com/italian-tax-id).